fafonse/CSVault/Web Dev/CSS Tags.md

 ### Margin
 Your primary way of forcing elements away from each other.
+Think of it as a magnetic field around the element.
 - `margin: [size];` - set margin
 - There's also side specific variations:
 	- `margin-right`, `margin-left`, `margin-up`, `margin-down`
 ### Padding
 Your primary way of forcing elements closer together (not margin).
+Think of it like adding stuffing to a teddy bear, all padding stays within the element.
 Also use to increase the "button" size of clickable links.
 Great for mobile accessibility.
 - `padding: [size];` - set padding
 - There's also side specific variations: